Don't Act while Swallowing Pills

 We know that emotional decisions rarely end being the right ones.
 When this happens, great leaders have the ability to zoom out, resist the urge to be swept away by the details and focus on the overall broad situation.
 The mission and core values lead to the real answers that are not always apparent at first.
 Zooming out, allows us to resist reacting to snapshots and shows a view of averages.
 While looking at the average of a series of problems, we get a sense of how truly urgent or non-urgent things are and how best act.

-I did the techs a favour by interviewing the two candidates.
+I took the technicians' concerns and feelings seriously and interviewed two candidates.
 They were not the right fit, despite decent credentials and experience.
 Hiring them would have given us some immediately help, but caused long-term problems, only to give us more pills to swallow later.
 The techs looked at me as if I had three heads and I knew they were the right people for the job because they listened to what I said next.

 I explained that we needed to pause, reflect and face the music.
 We were swallowing a pill during an emotionally taxing time and this was not the environment to bring in new people.
 Reacting while the fire was hot would lead us to being burned and we needed to put our heads down, stay together and not react.
 We needed to let the fire cool, trust that the adversity will make us better and show us where our areas of improvement are.
 Therefore, we did.
 It was a very challenging time for everyone and we wore it hard for two months.
 Long hours, missed family time, sleepless nights and extra work on each person to keep the standard of care up.